Afghanistan Mourns King Zahir Shah

 SORAYA SARHADDI NELSON: Melancholic recitations of the Koran greeted Afghans on their television this morning.
 Guest on talk shows wiped their eyes as they recalled their former king.

-Mr. PAUL FISHSTEIN (Director, Afghanistan Research and Evaluation Unit): People have different attitudes toward Zahir Shah, but I think generally many Afghans look back at that period very fondly.
+PAUL FISHSTEIN: People have different attitudes toward Zahir Shah, but I think generally many Afghans look back at that period very fondly.
 The expression they use, it was kind of a golden age.
 I think there was also a sense during the years of Soviet occupation and the civil war, and then beyond that, there was - at least in some quarters of society, there was an anticipation that he would really come back and exert some kind of leadership role and help the country pull out of its problems.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.